valderman/haste-compiler/README.md

 interpreters may or may not work. `runtests.sh` isn’t downloaded when installing from Hackage.
 You would have to download it from GitHub.

+To build the patched Closure compiler used when compiling using `--opt-minify`, get the Closure source, apply `patches/closure-argument-removal.patch` and build it as you normally would.
+This is not usually necessary however, as `haste-boot` fetches a pre-compiled Closure binary when run.

 Haste has been tested to work on Windows and OSX platforms, but is primarily developed on GNU/Linux.
 As such, running on a GNU/Linux platform will likely get you less bugs.